Rokiis1/roadmap/test_case_design/1_level/1_test_case_design.md

 “Check that” is used for validating negative cases or error handling.
 “Test that” is used to confirm specific outcomes or system responses.

-For example, in a user authentication context, scenarios may describe validating login, logout, password reset, session handling and error messages for invalid input.
+For example, **verify that a user can log in with valid credentials**, **ensure that the session expires after a defined timeout period**, **check that an appropriate error message is displayed for invalid input**.

-This structure is often used in environments where detailed documentation is required, in legacy systems, or when teams are more familiar with traditional testing approaches.
+This structure is typically used in environments where detailed documentation is required, in legacy systems or when teams follow a phase-based development model such as Waterfall or V-Model.
 It provides clarity and ensures that all relevant conditions are explicitly described.

 Another widely used approach is the **Behavior-Driven Development (BDD) structure**.